cyx617/Text-Classification-MSFF-QDConv-Model/README.md

-# Multi-Scale Feature Fusion Quantum Depthwise Convolutional Neural Networks for Text Classification
+# Multi-Scale Feature Fusion Quantum Depthwise Convolutional Neural Networks

+This is the official implementation of the MSFF-QDConv model proposed in the paper "Multi-Scale Feature Fusion Quantum Depthwise Convolutional Neural Networks for Text Classification".
+The MSFF-QDConv model is a QNN model based on the quantum depthwise convolution, quantum embedding, and multi-scale feature fusion mechanism.
+The MSFF-QDConv model establishes a new state-of-the-art test accuracy of 96.77% on the RP dataset.
+Due to the use of the quantum depthwise convolution, the MSFF-QDConv model has fewer parameters and lower computational complexity compared to conventional QCNN models.
+Please refer to the original paper for the details of the model.

 ## Overview